martinhristov90/tf-blue-green-project/100% traffic goes to blue/README.md

 - you need to change `min_size` and `max_size` parameters of `aws_autoscaling_group example_green` resources to 0.
 - this way the size of the autoscaling group for green is kept to 0 and not traffic goes to it.
 - you need to keep `min_size` and `max_size` parameters of `aws_autoscaling_group example_blue` resources to 1.
-- this way the size of the autoscaling group for blue is kept to 1 and all traffic goes to it since it is the available resorce in the web cluster.
+- this way the size of the autoscaling group for blue is kept to 1 and all traffic goes to it since it is the only available resorce in the web cluster.

 ----------------------------------------------------------------------------------------------------------------------------
 ### Commands needed to build the webservers cluster and load balancer